 Maybe you’re learning Spanish and wondering why there are so many words that start with al?
-Spanish has many words of Arabic origin due to the Islamic conquest of Spain.
-Clearly, the influence of that culture has left its mark.
+Spanish has many words of Arabic origin due to the Islamic conquest of Spain, such as alfombra (rug, carpet), almohada (pillow) and algodón (cotton).

-Knowing the history of a culture is not only a way to get clarification, it also shows how words have evolved to reflect the current cultural climate.
+Knowing the history of a culture is not just a way to get clarification, it also shows how words have evolved to reflect the current cultural climate.

 Keep track of the ever-evolving meaning of words

-Take a brief look into the world of etymology (the study of word origins and development) and you’ll find that many words once meant one thing but now mean something else entirely.
+When looking at etymology (the study of word origins and development), you’ll find that many words once meant one thing but now mean something else entirely.

-Before the internet, it was next to impossible to pinpoint the redefining moments for these words.
+In the past, it was almost impossible to pinpoint the redefining moments for these words.
 The broadening or dissolution of their original meanings tended to just happen slowly over time with usage.
-Thanks to the internet, we can study this much more closely.
+Nowadays, we can study this much more closely.

 Words can evolve in various ways.
 Sometimes they can start out as harmless phrases but evolve to be quite rude, like the word “bimbo” which has its roots in the Italian word “bambino” (little child).
-In English, this was a term originally referring to an unintelligent man, but over time it came to be quite a derogatory term for an attractive, but not very bright, woman.
+In English, this originally referred to an unintelligent man, but over time it came to be quite a derogatory term for an attractive, but not very bright, woman.

-Then let’s take a look at the word “awesome,” which nowadays is used to describe the best things ever (like this trivia filled article)!
-The root of the word is “awe” which used to be synonymous with “dread.”
+Another example is the word “awesome.”
+Its root is “awe” which used to be synonymous with “dread.”
 The word maintained that connotation until around the late 1970s when people started using it to describe great things.